briankimstudio/aled/README.md

 # ALED

 ALED is a platform to control "unaddressable" RGB LED strip.
-After reading about WLED project, I found out that WLED is for an "addressable" RGB led strip.
+After reading about WLED project, I found out that WLED is for an "addressable" RGB LED strip.
 So, I started this project naturally to support an "unaddressable" RGB led strip.

 ## Current status